skypilot-org/skypilot/docs/source/serving/sky-serve.rst

    <div style="height: 20px;"></div>

-Then it's ready to accept traffic!
+If you see the :code:`STATUS` column becomes :code:`READY`, then it's ready to accept traffic!

 .. code-block:: console